Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: FISHER INFORMATION, GENERALIZED GAUSS NEWTON AND HESSIAN

-\section{Fisher Information, Generalized Gauss Newton and Hessian}
+\section{FISHER INFORMATION, GENERALIZED GAUSS NEWTON AND HESSIAN}

-The Fisher information matrix, generalized Gauss-Newton matrix and Hessian are closely related and in certain situations they are even equivalent.
-We summarize some of these relations, but for a more detailed analyses we refer to the excellent survey \cite{Martens14}.
+For the computations in our experiments we use the Fisher information matrix $\mathcal{I}$ instead of the generalized Gauss-Newton matrix $H_{\mathrm{GGN}}$ which are identical objects for the cases considered in this work \cite{Heskes2000, Martens14, Dauphin2014}.
+We summarize the relation between $\mathcal{I}$, $H_{\mathrm{GGN}}$ and the Hessian below in Section \ref{sec:FI} -\ref{sec:FI_and_GGN}.
+For a more detailed analysis, we refer to the survey \cite{Martens14}.